Pope goes to Marseille to talk migration, but will Europe listen as it scrambles to stem an influx?

 “Does that translate into any kind of political pressure?
 I simply don’t know,” Crisp asked in a telephone interview.
 “But I think you could probably argue that it could only have been worse without his interventions.”

 Young men who arrived in Italy amid the recent wave of migrants hope someone will listen.
-On a recent day, a group of young men from South Sudan stopped in Rome en route from Lampedusa towards the French border.
+On a recent day, a group from South Sudan stopped in Rome en route from Lampedusa to the French border.
 One particularly tall man said he wanted to go to France to play basketball, another said he wanted to go to Britain to be a doctor.
 Their only belongings were the clothes on their backs; volunteers gave them shoes.

 After spending a few nights sleeping on the ground below a noisy highway overpass near Rome’s main bus station, a non-profit association bought them cheap bus tickets north.
 That evening, 16 boys left on a bus bound for Marseille.

-They were planning to get off before the French border, where police checks have reportedly increased amid Italy’s new influx, and to try to cross on foot.
+They were planning to get off before the French border, where police checks have increased amid Italy’s new migrant influx, and to try to cross on foot.
 One of them, a 16-year-old named Dot, was wearing new yellow Converse sneakers provided by volunteers.

-“We walked from South Sudan,” Dot said before boarding.
+“We walked from South Sudan,” Dot said before boarding the bus.
 “We can walk to France.”

 Associated Press religion coverage receives support through the AP’s collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.